-Heraklion Airport (Greece) closed due to heavy rainfalls and flooding on the island; at least 25 flights divert
+Heraklion Airport (Greece) closed due to torrential rain and flooding on the island; at least 25 flights divert

-Aviation24.be is currently following reports about the closure of Heraklion Airport, Crete, Greece due to severe weather conditions with massive rain and flooding.
+Aviation24.be is currently following reports about the closure of Heraklion Airport, Crete, Greece due to severe weather conditions with torrential rain and flooding.
 On the island, rescue services are looking for at least three people that are swept away by the flooding.
 Within minutes, a severe storm created apocalyptic scenes, according to local press.

 In an unconfirmed video, water is running through the roof of the terminal building while airport staff is cleaning up the mess.